anonymous541575/mslr-arb-replication-package/README.md

    A candidate bug was retained only if its official fix information involved at least one file that was also marked as an aging-related file in the prior file-level ARB resources.
 If the official fix documents only referred to files outside the file-level aging-file scope, the candidate bug was excluded from the final function-level dataset.

 4. **Identify aging-related functions.**
-   For retained bugs, the official fix information and source-code context were further examined to identify the specific functions involved in the aging-related behavior or fix.
-If the official documents or patch context clearly indicated the affected function(s), these functions were annotated as aging-related functions.
+   For retained bugs, the official fix information were further examined to identify the specific functions involved in the aging-related behavior or fix.
+If the official documents clearly indicated the affected function(s), these functions were annotated as aging-related functions.

 5. **Exclude bugs without function-level evidence.**
    If a candidate bug was associated with an aging-related file but the available official fix information did not provide sufficient evidence to localize the issue to one or more specific functions, the bug was excluded from the function-level positive sample set.

 6. **Retain multiple functions when justified.**
    A single bug may correspond to multiple aging-related functions.
-When the official fix and source-code context indicated that multiple functions were involved in the aging-related behavior or fix, all confirmed functions were retained as independent positive samples.
+When the official fix indicated that multiple functions were involved in the aging-related behavior or fix, all confirmed functions were retained as independent positive samples.

 7. **Prefer reproducible official releases.**
    When a bug was only present in test, release-candidate, or non-official versions and could not be mapped to an officially released and downloadable version, it was excluded from the final dataset to improve reproducibility.